cobilab/OptimJV3/README.md

 Alternatively, setup can be done as the following:
 <pre>
-./InstallTools.sh          # install JARVIS3, GTO, AlcoR, and other tools
+./InstallTools.sh      # install JARVIS3, GTO, and AlcoR
-./DownloadSequences.sh     # download Escherichia Coli, CY, and chm13v2.0 sequences
-./PreprocessSequences.sh   # process FASTA and zipped sequences by removing headers, non-identifiable nucleobases, and uppercase base characters
+./DownloadFASTA.sh     # downloads FASTA files
-./CreateSequences.sh       # optionally, create synthetic sequences
+./GetAlcoRFASTA.sh     # simulates and stores 2 synthetic FASTA sequences
-./GetSamples.sh            # extract human genome samples (recommended before constructing the DS table) ./GetDSinfo.sh             # sort processed sequences by size
+./FASTA2seq.sh         # cleans FASTA files and stores raw sequence files ./DownloadDNAcorpus.sh # download raw sequences from a balanced sequence corpus ./GetDSinfo.sh         # map sequences into their ids, sorted by size; view sequences info
 </pre>

 Then, if necessary, update path names and file names written in config.json.